 For these reasons, Malehi (2015) calls skewed data “the main issue in statistical modeling of healthcare costs”.
 These issues affect researchers across health care fields: Mullahy (2023) points out that outcomes that are non-negative, highly-skewed, and have a non-trivial fraction to zero (where zeros are true zeros as opposed to missing) are featured heavily in health economics regarding studies of healthcare use (Mullahy, 1998; Mullahy & Norton, 2024), spending on health services (Manning et al., 1987), and a host of heath outcome measures.
 As one can imagine, researchers in health care are not alone in their endeavors to find best practices to model these data: labor economics, international trade, agricultural economics, (Mullahy & Norton, 2024), political science (Choi, 2009, 2022), accounting (Leone et al., 2019) and many other fields face outcomes with similar measurement properties.
 Leone (2019) documents the pervasiveness of extreme values in archival accounting studies, due to the wide cross-sectional and intertemporal variation in events captured by financial report and capital market data, as well as accounting rules that produces numbers based on frequently-shifting estimates and assumptions.
 Choosing an appropriate method for regression analyses of cost data challenges researchers as it must focus on population means while simultaneously accounting for the typically-skewed data distribution (Barber & Thompson, 2004).

-Mixed Dn
+Mixed Distributions

 These continuous distributions with positive mass at one or more points, such as in healthcare cost and utilization, are often considered mixed distributions: they’re not quite continuous, nor are they discrete (Blough et al., 1999).
 Berlotti (2007) points out that many outcomes (yi) in empirical analyses are mixed discrete-continuous random variables with two basic statistical features: 1) yi>=0, and 2) yi=0 observed often enough that there are compelling substantive and statistical reasons for special treatment, with the mass at point zero rendering a single index model undesirable.
 These features not only impose difficulties applying standard statistical analysis (e.g. linear regression), but doing so would cause unreliable results (Malehi et al., 2015).